OsamaAbdulRazzak-2303KHIDEG029/document-preprocessing/output/Islamic Fund Manager Report – August 2025.md

 \*\* Management fee of the fund has been amended from Jul 01, 2025 through 12th supplemental OD with consent of the SECP MUFAP's Recommended Format

-Investment Plans Summary Report for August 2025

-# Alfalah Islamic Pension Fund
+# Investment Plans Summary Report for August 2025 of Alfalah Islamic Pension Fund

 ## CIS General Information